Crowded Kitchen

 For longer storage, keep them in an airtight container in the freezer.
 Just make sure to let them defrost at room temperature for at least 15 minutes so you don't break a tooth!

-Side view of peanut butter Easter eggs that look like robin's eggs in egg container.
+Overhead view of peanut butter eggs in a ceramic egg carton.

 Print